 We generally run two teams in the 11-a-side and 9v9 age groups but more teams in the 5v5 and 7v7 age groups where the squads are smaller.
 11-a-side teams will need a squad of at least 16 to compete and we prefer to go up to 20 for the U18 where players have many demands on their time.

 For detailed information on joining and contact information please read our How To Join page.

 How Much Does It Cost

 To join Sheen Lions you have to pay a Membership Fee and contribute into the Training Kitty that we hold in trust for you to pay all the necessary expenses on your behalf.

-For 2016-17 the total required will be between £310 and £350 depending on age group.
-This works out at less than £10 for a training session.
 The fees payable also cover the cost of matches (could be 20) but membership does not guarantee selection for matches.

 Your first job will be to get your child to training and matches at the before the designated time and of course collect and get them home again at the end of the sessions.